gradle/gradle/design-docs/ci-pipeline.md

 # Checkout source on agents

-# Increase build bandwidth

-- Add 2 linux vms to replace the agents on dev1.
-- Add 2 windows vms
-- Move windows vm to a more highly specced machine and add an additional agent
-- Disk usage monitoring

 # Reduce memory consumption of daemon processes started by test suite

 - Verify that daemon processes are started with relatively small heap and permgen limits, rather than the defaults for the daemon, and fix if not.